- Honey bees can and do sting, but only when defending themselves or their hive.

 - If you are stung by a honey bee, best practice is to carefully remove the stinger, wash the area with soap and water, ice the wound, and take over-the-counter pain medications as needed.

 Caring for and protecting honey bees is essential.
-From pollinating our food crops to producing delicious honey that can benefit us in several ways, they contribute a lot to our world.
+From pollinating our food crops to producing delicious honey that can benefit us in several ways, they contribute a lot to our world and the health of our planet.
 That said, a lot of people are scared of bees because they’re afraid of getting stung.

 Can Honey Bees Sting?

 Yes, honey bees can and do sting.
-But, they typically only sting to defend themselves or the hive when they sense a threat.
+However, they typically only sting to defend themselves or the hive when they sense a threat.